 Flights to Hawaii are not cheap.
 Fortunately, Avios provide a fantastic option from the West Coast.

-Known for its fun environment, Virgin Atlantic is a fantastic experience crossing the Atlantic.
+Known for its fun atmosphere, Virgin Atlantic is a fantastic experience when crossing the Atlantic.

-Need help booking?
+Hot Tip: Need help booking?
 Check out our step-by-step guide to booking Virgin Atlantic Upper Class!

 Before we get into some fun ways to use ANA miles, there are a few important points to remember.
-Awards must be booked as round-trips, and some partner awards include significant taxes and fees.
+Awards must be booked as round-trip, and some partner awards include significant taxes and fees.

-Taking this trip in economy class will cost 50,000 miles (120,000 Marriott Bonvoy points) round-trip during the regular season and only 40,000 miles (105,000 Marriott Bonvoy points) during the low season.
+The same routes in economy class will cost 50,000 miles (transfer 120,000 Marriott Bonvoy points) round-trip during the regular season and just 40,000 miles (transfer 105,000 Marriott Bonvoy points) during the low season.

 ANA breaks up Asia into 2 zones:

-A round-trip economy ticket will cost 45,000 miles (120,000 Marriott Bonvoy points) during low season, 55,000 miles during regular season (135,000 Marriott Bonvoy points), and 60,000 miles (150,000 Marriott Bonvoy points) during high season.
+A round-trip economy ticket will cost 45,000 miles (transfer 120,000 Marriott Bonvoy points) during low season, 55,000 miles during regular season (transfer 135,000 Marriott Bonvoy points), and 60,000 miles (transfer 150,000 Marriott Bonvoy points) during high season.

-Asia 2 business class award flights are only 100,000 ANA miles (240,000 Marriott Bonvoy points) during low season or 110,000 miles (270,000 Marriott Bonvoy points) during regular season.
-An economy trip will cost 55,000 miles (135,000 Marriott Bonvoy points) during low season, 65,000 miles (165,000 Marriott Bonvoy points) during regular season, and 70,000 miles (75,000 miles = 180,000 Marriott Bonvoy points) during high season.
+Round trip business class award flights to the Asia 2 zone are 100,000 ANA miles (transfer 240,000 Marriott Bonvoy points) during low season or 110,000 miles (transfer 270,000 Marriott Bonvoy points) during regular season.
+An economy trip will cost 55,000 miles (transfer 135,000 Marriott Bonvoy points) during low season, 65,000 miles (transfer 165,000 Marriott Bonvoy points) during regular season, and 70,000 miles (transfer 180,000 Marriott Bonvoy points) during high season.

 If you’re up for a real adventure (and have a little time), ANA has an Around the World award chart.
 You can include up to 8 stopovers on this journey: 3 can be in Europe and 4 can be in Japan.

 Before you start booking, keep in mind that your journey must travel in 1 direction (east or west) and your trip cannot be fewer than 10 days.
-Additionally, you cannot use an open-jaw in Latin America, North America, or South America.
+Additionally, you cannot use an open jaw in Latin America, North America, or South America.

-Because this is a distance-based chart, you can create a trip for as low as 20,000 ANA miles (25,000 ANA miles = 60,000 Marriott Bonvoy points) in economy if it’s under 2,000 flown miles.
+Because this is a distance-based chart, you can create a trip for as low as 20,000 ANA miles (transfer 60,000 Marriott Bonvoy points) in economy if it’s under 2,000 flown miles.

-If you want to try something out of this world, you can create an itinerary that has you travel between 44,001 and 50,000 miles in first class.
-That trip would cost 450,000 ANA miles (1,080,000 Marriott Bonvoy points).
+If you want to try something truly extraordinary, you can create an itinerary that has you travel between 44,001 and 50,000 miles in first class.
+That trip would cost 450,000 ANA miles (transfer 1,080,000 Marriott Bonvoy points).

 To top it off, make sure you book a flight that allows you to experience the Lufthansa First Class Terminal — it’s a one-of-a-kind experience.

-Need help booking?
+Hot Tip: Need help booking?
 See our step-by-step Lufthansa first class booking guide.

-Need help booking?
+Hot Tip: Need help booking?
 See our step-by-step guide for booking Singapore Suites or first class.

 As one of the most popular destinations for travelers, we’re always looking for great redemptions to Hawaii.

-You can do better by booking with KrisFlyer miles, since it only requires 17,500, 34,500, and 46,000 miles for the exact same flights!
+You can do better by booking economy and business flights with KrisFlyer miles, since it only requires 19,500, 39,000, and 52,000 miles, respectively, for the exact same flights!

-For these flights, you can use 60,000 Aegean miles (150,000 Marriott Bonvoy points) to fly first class one-way from the U.S. or 45,000 miles (120,000 Marriott Bonvoy points) to fly business class.
-This is a particularly great deal to Israel!
+For these flights, you can use 75,000 Aegean miles (transfer 180,000 Marriott Bonvoy points) to fly first class one-way from the U.S. or 55,000 miles (transfer 135,000 Marriott Bonvoy points) to fly business class.
+This is a particularly great deal for flights to Israel.

-Why use United miles when you can get the same United flight for at least 10,000 miles cheaper?
-With Aegean miles, you can fly round-trip to the Caribbean for 25,000 miles (60,000 Marriott Bonvoy points) in economy class.
+Why use United miles when you can get the same United flight for at least 10,000 fewer miles?
+With Aegean miles, you can fly round-trip to the Caribbean for 25,000 miles (transfer 60,000 Marriott Bonvoy points) in economy class.

-You can also fly in business class for 42,000 miles (111,000 Marriott Bonvoy points).
-That’s 18,000 miles cheaper than United charges!
+You can also fly in business class for 42,000 miles (transfer 111,000 Marriott Bonvoy points).
+That’s 18,000 miles fewer than what United charges!

 These rates also apply to domestic flights on United.
 While the economy rate is the same as United, the business class rate will save you 8,000 miles.

-If you’re looking for a great way to get to Central or South Africa, you can use 55,000 Aegean miles (135,000 Marriott Bonvoy points) for a one-way ticket in business class.
+If you’re looking for a great way to get to Central or Southern Africa, you can use 55,000 Aegean miles (transfer 135,000 Marriott Bonvoy points) for a one-way ticket in business class.

 This is definitely one of the better economy redemptions for a flight that doesn’t leave North America.

 If you’re an adventurer, you will definitely want to keep this in mind for a trip way, way up north!

 There are far too many great uses of Marriott Bonvoy points to count.
 As a transfer partner with over 38 partner airlines, Marriott Bonvoy points are definitely among the most valuable reward points in the world.

-The information regarding the Chase Freedom Unlimited® was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information regarding the Chase Freedom Flex℠ was independently collected by Upgraded Points and not provided nor reviewed by the issuer.